 I wrote about being suddenly single at midlife I touched on some of the life challenges that pop up to leave us traveling solo.
 If you’re not used to solitude, being on your own can be a complete whammy to your sense of self, leading to those “what now” or “who am I” introspections.

 Being alone isn’t always easy and it’s not really in our DNA.
 Growing up as a woman we’re expected to always be available to others both as wives and moms and I think that’s in our DNA.

 Enough ado, on with the list!

-Here’s 8 things I actually think are better experienced when you’re alone.
+Here’s 8 things that are better when you’re alone

 - Eating ice cream or your favorite treat.

 Let’s face it.
 You need full concentration when you’re attacking a cone or a bowl of luscious creamy icy perfection.
 Staying on top of those drips and savoring your favorite flavor requires complete attention.
 I’m happy to share most treats, but ice cream?
 No. Way.
 Whatever your favorite treat is, being alone gives you time to fully savor it without interruption or guilt!

 Getting into your headspace requires quiet, lack of interruption and focus right?
 Maybe some can zone out in an airport terminal, but the rest of us need to be alone to achieve full mindfulness.
-Immersing ourselves in our bliss is best achieved without distractions.
+Immersing ourselves in meditational bliss is best achieved without distractions.
 When you’re alone is the perfect time to practice your zen.

 - Reading a book

 Now there may be some kooks out there who like to read aloud, but frankly that fits better with bedtime stories than a juicy page turner.
 If you try to read Fifty Shades out loud to your partner, you both may end up rolling on the floor laughing.
 Reading your latest cliff hanger requires truly savoring each delicious passage in solitude.
 Next time you have a few free hours, pull up a book on your Kindle or browse the online library.